Arcadia-Science/ProteinCartography/README.md

 ---
 ## Purpose
-Comparing protein structures across organisms can reveal interesting biological hypotheses.
+Comparing protein structures across organisms can help us generate interesting biological hypotheses.
 This pipeline allows users to build interactive maps of structurally similar proteins useful for discovery and exploration.

 Our pipeline starts with user-provided protein(s) of interest and searches the available sequence and structure databases for matches.
 Using the full list of matches, we can build a "map" of all the similar proteins and look for clusters of proteins with similar features.
 Overlaying a variety of different parameters such as taxonomy, sequence divergence, and other features onto these spaces allows us to explore the features that drive differences between clusters.